Find Current Working Directory Of A Process Using Pwdx In Linux

 5238: /home/sk

-Alternatively, you can combine both commands as a single command and find the current working directory of the firefox process like below:
+Alternatively, you can combine both commands as a single command and display the current working directory of the firefox process like below:

 $ pwdx $(pgrep firefox)

-As you can see, the current working directory of firefox process is /home/sk.
+As you can see, the current working directory of firefox process is

+/home/sk.
 This way we can easily find out on which directory a process is currently running!
-Please note that these commands doesn’t display where a process was invoked from, only where it currently is.
+Please note that these commands doesn't display where a process was invoked from, only where it currently is.

 If you want to print the current directory of multiple processes, mention the PIDs with space-separated like below: